CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 - No joke characters
 - No anti-social characters
-- You character can't start evil
+- You character can start evil

 ## Connections to Burrowbard Stoneseeker